djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 - In th epopup (top in middle) enter start, press enter twice
 - You should now see Telemetry in VS Code and in the Serial Terminal.

-= Commands
+#### All Commands (CD Methods)
   - Note case sensitive
-    - And only the first 4 characters matter-
+    - And only the first 4 characters matter.
   - start
     - No Payload
   - stop
     - No payload
   - frequency
-    - Requires a payload.-
+    - Requires a payload.
     - After first return enter a period (in seconds) then press enter.
   - Toggle
     - Toggles the builtIn LED
     - Note that this also toggles with MQTT telemetry sends.
+    - This could esily be a Cloud activate relay or other actuator.

+#### Messages
 - You can also send Messages to the device from the cloud.
 - From the same emnu as above.
 - A single enetr as no payload.
-- The Serial terminal with show them but device does no further processing of them,
+- The Serial terminal with show them but device does no further processing with them,

 ## Code